Dean Paul is in his 13th season as head coach at Ohio Northern University.

 He was a 5-year scholarship football player as a defensive back at Cincinnati from 2008-12, where he helped the Bearcats win four Big East Conference championships.

 Lambert has also worked as an assistant strength coach at Cincinnati and has worked as a mentor with area youth.

-Denny Compston is in his fourth season as an assistant football coach at Ohio Northern and will assist with the defensive line.
+Denny Compston is in his fifth season as an assistant football coach at Ohio Northern and will assist with the defensive line.